gitify-app/gitify/README.md

 ### Development

-First you will need to set the testing `CLIENT_ID` and `CLIENT_SECRET` in `src/js/utils/constants.js` file.
-You can use the development app credentials (use at your own discretion):

-    Client Id: 3fef4433a29c6ad8f22c
-    Client Secret Key: 9670de733096c15322183ff17ed0fc8704050379
+Optional: If you want you use your own OAuth credentials, you can do so by passing them as environment variables when bundling the app.
+This is optional as the app has some default "development" keys (use at your own discretion).

+    OAUTH_CLIENT_ID="123" OAUTH_CLIENT_SECRET="456789" yarn build

-To watch for changes in the `src` directory:
+To watch for changes(`webpack`) in the `src` directory:

     yarn run watch